 All employees are also provided with information via the intranet about what is permitted and what is not.
-Guidance on the correct handling of donations (i.e. anti-corruption guidelines) were updated in 2015 and made accessible to the relevant employees in Purchasing and Sales via the various communication channels.
+Guidance on the correct handling of donations (i.e. anti-corruption guidelines) are being updated and made accessible to the relevant employees in Purchasing and Sales via the various communication channels.